 Temba, His Arms open()

 Languages have rules about how their words or signs fit together (syntax).
 They have patterns of how their words or signs tend to sound or look, how some elements are built out of others, and how poets break the rules to make things interesting.
-One can have words or signs that look like they belong to a language, are sequenced, conjugated, declined, and capitalized correctly, and yet are not valid examples of that language.
-Likewise, one can have elements of a language used correctly according to those rules, but their combination has no meaning1 according to its semantics, even to poets2
+One can have words that look like they belong to a language (sequenced, conjugated, declined, and capitalised correctly) and yet not be valid examples of that language.
+Likewise, one can have elements of a language used correctly according to all its rules, and their combination still has no meaning according to its semantics, even to poets

 Software .. [are] systems of meaning – Kevlin Henny

-Software languages, while using words from human languages, are even more rigid in their grammar, syntax, and context, and still can hide incorrect meanings in technically-correct text
+Software languages, while borrowing words from human languages, are even more rigid in their grammar, syntax, and context.
+They still hide incorrect meanings in technically-correct text.
+The danger is not ungrammatical code, because compilers catch that.
+The danger is code that reads as though it means one thing and does another

 This And That #